What’s the first thing you think about when it comes to your business website?

 Contact info — You might be surprised at how many people are just visiting your website to find small pieces of information, such as your store location or your phone number.
 Make your contact info prominent and easy to find.

 An obvious call-to-action — Think about the perfect scenario and what you’d like a visitor to your website to do — like call you now for a free quote or fill out a form to make an appointment.
 Once you know what that ideal action is, then just (clearly) ask them to do it — and make it as easy as possible for them to do it.
 It’s as simple as that!

 Customer testimonials — Honest words from others help make your products or services more appealing to customers who are visiting you online.
 They help your potential customers to build trust in you.
 And they help shoppers to confirm whether the products or services you offer meet their needs.

-Here are some things to consider when you’re trying to optimize your site for mobile:
+Making sure your site looks good and functions well on smartphones and tablets is a must.
+Here are some things to consider when you’re optimizing your site for mobile.

 - Responsive page display — Responsive design is the foundation of a mobile-optimized website.
 Without it, a smartphone or tablet user who visits your site will see a miniaturized version of your desktop site.
 This means they’ll have to scroll vertically and, more annoyingly, horizontally to find anything—and that means they’ll just leave and go somewhere else.

 - Proper text formatting — Keep your blocks of text short and break them up with headlines and bulleted lists when it makes sense to include them.
 It’s hard for our eyes to track close-together lines of text on small screens, so long paragraphs make it more likely that your visitors will lose their place and get frustrated.